All Episodes

 When you go frame by frame and you slow this down, and I've now watched it many times, and frame by frame, she's about to plunge.

-She is loaded for a full-on thrust of a knife into this other unarmed girl, and that officer likely saved that girl's life and prevented the stabbing of another person.
+She is loaded for a full-on thrust of a knife into this other unarmed girl.

-Then of course, others rush to judgment.
+Then, of course, others rushed to judgment.

 We got another case.